 Acts of piracy have historically affected ocean-going vessels trading in regions of the world such as the South China Sea, the Indian Ocean and in the Gulf of Aden off the coast of Somalia, with dry bulk vessels and tankers particularly vulnerable to such attacks.
-Conflicts and instability may in additional lead to economic downturn in these areas and operational challenges.
-The situation in the Persian Gulf/Gulf of Oman has in periods during 2019 been tense, however, the threat for merchant vessels is considered moderate by Den Norske Krigsforsikring for Skib ("DNK").
-There has not been reported any approaches or boarding attempts in the Indian Ocean in 2019.
-The latest update from DNK shows that they expect the risk to decrease further due to the monsoon season and the current political situation in Somalia.
+Conflicts and instability may in addition lead to economic downturn in these areas and operational challenges.
+The situation in the Persian Gulf/Gulf of Oman has in periods during 2020 been tense, however, the threat for merchant vessels is considered moderate by Den Norske Krigsforsikring for Skib ("DNK").
+Some suspicious approaches have been reported in the Indian Ocean in 2020, but none relating to boarding attempts.
+Although DNK considers the probability of the attack on merchant vessels to be limited, tankers will be the most likely targets.
 The KCC vessels trade frequently in the Persian Gulf/Gulf of Oman.
 When trading in exposed areas, KCC's vessels have been instructed to take precautions.